w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Why use a Proxy?

-Proxies are great to use for specific purposes because they add in a layer of security.
+Proxies are useful because they add in a layer of security.
 Rather than using funds in one sole account, smaller accounts with unique roles complete tasks for the main stash account.
 This drives attention away from the main account and to proxies.